The feedback loop that makes universities special

 And there is more.
 The core feedback loop is made even stronger by two side loops.

 The first side loop is based on the fact that alumni, old and new, help each other.
 They network and exchange professional opportunities.
-Exactly what you would expect in a club.
+Incidentally, that’s exactly what you would expect to happen in a club.

 The second side loop relates to what universities do beyond undergraduate education.
 Their most relevant secondary activity is scientific research.
 Every famous university is home to dozens of research labs.
 Doing science and contributing to progress are great ways to raise any institution’s profile, and they sure do.
 Call this the brand side loop.

 Here is the full diagram expanded with the two side loops: